w3c/wcag3/guidelines/groups/input-operation/pointer-input/pointer-controllable.md

 Up Reversal
 : The :term[up event] reverses any outcome of the preceding down event

-Essential
+Except when:

-: Completing the function on the down event is :term[essential]
+- Completing the function on the down event is :term[essential]

 :::example
 An example of Cancel would be dragging where there is a pickup action on button down, but it can be canceled by dropping anywhere other than the drop area.